Inicio > Blog > SEO/GEO > New API in Chrome for “soft navigations”

 For now, it remains an experimental feature, but you can test it locally in Chrome by visiting: chrome://flags/#soft-navigation-heuristics

-Guillermo, passionate about the fine line between development and SEO, began his professional journey in 2014, working as a freelance professional for six years.
-In 2019, he joined a renowned law firm as a Community Manager, and four years later, he made the leap to the agency world, where he has been able to consolidate his true passion for WPO and indexability.
+Guillermo is passionate about the thin line that separates development from SEO.
+He began his professional journey in 2014, working as a freelancer for six years.
+In 2019, he joined a renowned law firm as a Community Manager, and four years later, he made the leap to the agency side to consolidate his true passion for WPO and indexability.